 In a separate pan, heat a little olive oil and add the half onion, chopped eggplant and some garam masala.
 Fry for a few minutes and then add the 4 chopped mushrooms and leave to cook for around about 7 minutes or until the eggplant is cooked.
 Taste it to check.

 Pour the curry base into the eggplant pan and stir.
-Add some cooked chickpeas and a tin of tomatoes, and heat through.
+Add some cooked chickpeas (home cooked or a jar/tin will do fine) and a tin of tomatoes, and heat through.
+If you used fresh tomatoes, adjust the tinned tomatoes accordingly.
 Switch off the heat and cover with a lid.

 At this point, taste the curry before you decide what to add next.
-To address a bitter flavour, you can add sultanas, raisons or blueberries.
+If you like the curry to be sweeter, you can add sultanas, raisons or dried cranberries or blueberries.
 I added a handful of sultanas, and I left it to infuse.

-Later, I reheated the curry and added a little water to create more juice.
+Later, reheat the curry and add a little extra water to create more juice if necessary.

-I served the final meal with wholegrain rice, fresh swiss chard from the garden and a gluten free wrap on the side.
+Served the final meal with wholegrain rice, a green vegetable and a gluten free wrap on the side.
 And extra chilli on the side of course!

 Change the ingredients to whatever you have in your cupboard and fridge!